-According to Moody's Analytics economic forecast for PG&E service territory, PG&E service territory's expansion is "intact," and Moody's projects the PG&E service territory will be an above-average performer in the long term.
-Strong growth in high wage jobs such as technology and business services, primarily in the Bay Area, has boosted the overall economy, including commercial construction and home prices.
+According to Moody's Analytics economic forecast for PG&E service territory, PG&E service territory's expansion is "cooling," though Moody's projects the PG&E service territory will still be a national growth leader..
+Strong growth in high wage jobs such as technology and business services, primarily in the Bay Area, has boosted the overall economy, supports healthy demographic trends and boosts consumption.
 The economy in the service territory should continue to grow more quickly than the U.S. economy, and inland counties should enjoy more spillover growth due to quickly rising living costs in the coastal areas.
 Despite strong economic growth, PG&E has not experienced the concomitant rise in sales historically associated with a booming economy.
-Since 2012 PG&E's sales have decreased about 0.05 percent a year.
+Since 2012 PG&E's sales have decreased about 1 percent per year.
 This decoupling of energy sales from economic growth is associated with continued gains in energy efficiency from new codes and standards as well as utility programs, and the growth of distributed generation, primarily rooftop solar.
 In the residential sector, average use per customer has fallen from approximately 575 kWh at its peak in 2006 to 515 kWh per customer today.
 The small and medium commercial sector has dropped from about 5,350 kWh per customer at its peak in 2007 to just under 5,000 kWh per customer today.
 Only the growing number of customers has kept sales from falling more significantly.